Data protection notice for the Mainz Three Bridges Run

-Here you will find information on the data protection guidelines for the Mainz Three Bridges Run.
+Here you will find information on the data protection information for the Mainz Three Bridges Run.

 I. NAME AND ADDRESS OF THE RESPONSIBLE PERSON

-The responsible party within the meaning of the General Data Protection Regulation and other national data protection laws of the member states as well as other data protection regulations is:
+The controller within the meaning of the General Data Protection Regulation (GDPR) and other national data protection laws of the member states, as well as other data protection regulations, is:

 55116 Mainz